safetythird/node-starter/README.md

 My intent here was to use the "good parts" of Javascript, and I lean heavily on many ES6 features.
 I use a functional style where possible, with a healthy amount of Lodash.

+Styling the web app was my last priority, so I just used Bootstrap to make it look a few steps better than Geocities ca. 1997.
+I may add some CSS in the future if I need the practice.

 The client side app lives in `app.js` and `src/`.
 The server code is in `server.js`, and the Redis API layer in `redisdb.js`.
 There's also a `db.js` that doesn't work because one of its dependencies is broken, but I left it there to remind myself to revisit it later.

 ## Local development